JohnMulligan/CRC_2023_SV_React_Docs/docs/components/canscanding/MenuListDropdownPeople.md

-# MenuListDropdown Component Documentation
+# MenuListDropdownPeople Component Documentation
-The `MenuListDropdown` component is a React component that provides a dropdown menu with various options and actions.
+The `MenuListDropdownPeople` component is a React component that provides a dropdown menu with various options and actions.
 It is used to display a list of menu items and handle user interactions such as selecting an item, opening a dialog, and resetting data.

 ## Installation
 To use this component in your React application, you need to install the required dependencies.
 Make sure you have React, Material-UI, and Redux installed in your project.
 You can install them using npm or yarn.